tidyverse/googlesheets4/README.md

 ## Auth

 googlesheets4 will, by default, help you interact with Sheets as an authenticated Google user.
-If you don’t need to access private Sheets, use `gs4_deauth()` to indicate there is no need for a token.
+If you don’t plan to write Sheets or to read private Sheets, use `gs4_deauth()` to indicate there is no need for a token.
 See the article [googlesheets4 auth](https://googlesheets4.tidyverse.org/articles/articles/auth.html) for more.